Whether you’re studying in Auckland and are looking for a magical place to escape to … Read more

 Courses

-Courses are available in the below disciplines.
-For detailed instructions on how to find and select courses, and a list of popular courses at the University of Auckland see our course selection instructions.
-Students enroll in 3-4 papers per semester (between 40 and 60 Auckland credits), which usually transfers as 12 – 16 U.S. semester credits.
+- Courses are available in the below disciplines.
+For detailed instructions on how to find and select courses, and a list of popular courses at the University of Auckland.
+See our course selection instructions.
+Students enroll in 3-4 courses per semester (45 and 60 Auckland points), which usually transfers as 12-16 US semester credits or 18-24 US quarter hours.

 Find CoursesAcademic Departments and Schools at the University of Auckland are divided into eight academic divisions: Faculty of Arts; Business School; National Institute of Creative Arts and Industries; Faculty of Education and Social Work; Faculty of Engineering; Faculty of Law; Faculty of Medical and Health Sciences; Faculty of Science.